Amirho3einshiri/wifi_QR_offline/README.md

 SSID: MyWiFiNetwork
 Password: MySecurePassword123
 If the QR code is not a WiFi QR or the format is different, the program will notify you.

-License
-This project is licensed under the MIT License.

-Author
-Created by Amirhossein Shiri